virus-rpi/rag/README.md

 >
 > Answer: Satellytes is a technology company that is always looking for passionate developers.

-> What options for a carer does Satellyets provide?
+> What options for a career does Satellyets provide?
 >
 > Answer: Satellyets is looking for passionate developers who want to take on new challenges and continually develop themselves.